jj1bdx/apresse/presentation/rikitake-codebeamsto2018-apresse.md

 * You can use BEAM for small projects too
 * Elixir and Erlang nicely coexist with each other by using proper building tools (mix and rebar3)

+^ To summarize this talk, I'd like to emphasize the BEAM and the languages such as Erlang and Elixir are doing very well for small system prototyping.
+BEAM can handle larger systems, but BEAM does also very well for smaller systems.
+Starting small with BEAM and the languages is actually a very good way for prototyping quickly.
+You can put Erlang and Elixir in the same project by using the building tools in a proper way.

 ---

 # [fit] Source code and data

 # [fit] Github: [jj1bdx/apresse](https://github.com/jj1bdx/apresse)

+^ All the source code and data are available in my GitHub repository.

 ---